-Any student or employee who has been in close contact with someone suspected or confirmed to have COVID-19 must self-isolate (and work or learn remotely) for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services
+Any student or employee who has been in close contact with someone suspected or confirmed to have COVID-19 must self-isolate self-quarantine (and work or learn remotely) self-quarantine as per for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services

-Any student who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to self-isolate and learn remotely for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services after returning to New England.
+Any student who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to self-isolate-self-quarantine and learn remotely self-quarantine as per for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services after returning to New England.

-Any employee who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to self-isolate for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services and must contact our Human Resources Department as soon as possible.
+Any employee who has traveled to any region designated by the NH DHHS as necessitating self-isolation upon return (for example, outside of New England) is required to self-isolate self-quarantine as per for 10 days or the current recommendation from the New Hampshire Department of Health and Human Services and must contact our Human Resources Department as soon as possible.